KittyGiraudel/sass-guidelines/index.md

 # Contributing

 Sass Guidelines is a free project that I maintain in my spare time.
 Needless to say, it is quite a large amount of work to keep everything up-to-date, documented and relevant.
-Obviously knowing that you liked this styleguide is already much appreciated!
+Obviously, knowing that you liked this styleguide is already much appreciated!

 Now if you feel like contributing, please know that tweeting about it, spreading the word, or fixing a tiny typo by opening an issue or a pull-request on the [GitHub repository](https://github.com/HugoGiraudel/sass-guidelines) would be great!